mobxjs/mobx-state-tree/README.md

 })
 ```

-A more extensive middleware example can be found in this [code sandbox](https://codesandbox.io/s/mQrqy8j73)
+A more extensive middleware example can be found in this [code sandbox](https://codesandbox.io/s/mQrqy8j73).
+For more details on creating middleware and the exact specification of middleware events, see the [docs](docs/middleware.md)

 Finally, it is not only possible to be notified about snapshots, patches or actions; it is also possible to re-apply them by using `applySnapshot`, `applyPatch` or `applyAction`!